Cloudflare Docs

 Network Interconnect and Magic Transit

-Use Cloudflare Network Interconnect with Magic Transit to decrease jitter, drive throughput improvements, and harden infrastructure to attack.
+Use Cloudflare Network Interconnect with Magic Transit to improve throughput and harden infrastructure to attack.

 Guidelines

-When working with Magic Transit and CNI, observe these guidelines:
+When working with Magic Transit and CNI, there are a few guidelines you should follow.

-• Set the MSS clamp size to 1332 bytes to accommodate the additional overhead from the Foo-over-UDP (FOU) protocol and IPv6.
+• GRE tunnels over CNI: For ingress and egress traffic.
+You will need to set your MSS clamp size to 1,476 bytes to accommodate overhead from additional headers.
 These are used to backhaul data from the data center where traffic is ingested — close to the end user — to the facility with the CNI link.